tact-lang/pitaya/docs/SPECIFICATION.md

 - Stream important events to console in non-TUI mode
 - Present final results and branch information

 The TUI knows nothing about how tasks run or how strategies work—it simply subscribes to events and queries state.
-This separation allows full replacement with a web UI without changing orchestration logic.
+This separation allows full replacement with alternative UIs without changing orchestration logic.

 **Multi-UI Support**: Multiple UIs can monitor the same run by tailing the shared `events.jsonl` file and periodically reading `state.json` snapshots.
-No HTTP server is provided.

 ## 5.2 Display Architecture